 Step 2 – apply

-Before you apply you should contact your graduate school and ask if they have any special application requirements.
+Before you apply you should contact your graduate school and ask if they have any special application requirements or Faculty-specific guidance you need to follow.
 When applying, it is important you state clearly the intended project or programme.

 The supporting documents your school needs to process your application may vary but you must provide copies of your academic transcripts or certificates.

 You may also need copies of:

 - certificates and transcripts of any academic qualifications

 - English language qualification certificates